-On Monday, it announced a partnership with Grab, southeast Asia's biggest ride-hailing firm, to roll out the service in Singapore.
-Grab made headlines in March when it bought Uber's business
+On Monday, it announced a partnership with Grab, southeast Asia’s biggest ride-hailing firm, to roll out the service in Singapore.
+Grab made headlines in March when it bought Uber’s business in the region.

 About 1,000 Grab drivers in Singapore will receive Cargo’s boxes starting this week, a service the companies say will eventually expand to other countries in the region.

 “All of us spend so much time in ride-share vehicles that it felt like there should be a way to innovate on that experience,” Cargo CEO Jeff Cripe told CNNMoney.

 For passengers, using the service is pretty simple: they’ll be able to order products on their phones and add the cost to their fares.

 For drivers, it’s a chance to earn more cash on the road.
 Those offering the “Grab&Go” service could improve their passenger satisfaction ratings and earn as much as an extra $190 each month, according to the companies.